AMReX-Astro/Castro/docs_new/source/Preface.rst

-Welcome to the  User’s Guide!
+Welcome to the Castro User’s Guide!

-In this User’s Guide we describe how to download and run , a massively parallel code that solves the multicomponent compressible hydrodynamic equations for astrophysical flows including self-gravity, nuclear reactions and radiation.  uses an Eulerian grid and incorporates adaptive mesh refinement (AMR).
-Our approach to AMR uses a nested hierarchy of logically-rectangular grids with simultaneous refinement in both space and time, utilizing the library [1]_.
+In this User’s Guide we describe how to download and run Castro, a massively parallel code that solves the multicomponent compressible hydrodynamic equations for astrophysical flows including self-gravity, nuclear reactions and radiation.
+Castro uses an Eulerian grid and incorporates adaptive mesh refinement (AMR).
+Our approach to AMR uses a nested hierarchy of logically-rectangular grids with simultaneous refinement in both space and time, utilizing the
+AMReX library [1]_.

-The core algorithms in  are described in a series of papers:
+The core algorithms in Castro are described in a series of papers:

 -  *CASTRO: A New Compressible Astrophysical Solver.
 I. Hydrodynamics and Self-gravity*,
    A. S. Almgren, V. E. Beckner, J. B. Bell, M. S. Day, L. H. Howell, C. C. Joggerst, M. J. Lijewski,